How to manage ADHD in adults: Your environment is key

 Graphic 2 abstract brains - one neat, one messy, depicting helpful strategies for with ADHD

-Ever struggle with nasty self-talk?
+Do you ever struggle with nasty self-talk?
 Silly question, you say.
 Doesn’t everyone?
 Once upon a time I would have thought it was impossible to be free of distressing thoughts because they were so common for me.
 But I was wrong.
 Little did I know then that it IS possible and that the key is learning to be more mindful.
 And for me, this was critical to learning how to manage ADHD as an adult.

 The vast majority of people experience negative self-talk.
 Well before my ADHD diagnosis, I was once at an event with well over 100 people, many of whom were psychologists, when the presenter asked us to raise our hand if we ever experienced negative self-talk.
 Almost every person put their hand up.
 I was one of the few who didn’t.